jim80net/yq/README.md

 # Yq

 Use `yq` to parse YAML documents using [jq](https://stedolan.github.io/jq/).
-This gem is a simple wrapper around the executable.
-It should be available in your path to use this gem.
+This gem is a simple wrapper around the executable. `jq` should be available in your path to use this gem.

 ## Installation